lx050627/Coreference-Resolution/index.md

 ##### EMNLP 2013
 ##### Authors: Greg Durrett and Dan Klein, Computer Science Division,University of California,Berkeley

 The paper presents a learning-based, mention-synchronous coreference system which utilizes the simplest features to address various aspects regarding coreference resolution.
 Although only surface-level document characteristics and superficial syntactic infomation are used, surprisingly, the system is able to achieve high performance, which is referred to as *Easy Victories* in the paper title.
-However, on the other hand, the behaviors of the system in capturing semantic information is not satisfactory because of the complex structural property.Therefore, semantic inforamtion extraction is considered as *Uphill Battles*.
+However, on the other hand, the behaviors of the system in capturing semantic information is not satisfactory because of the complex structural property.Therefore, semantic information extraction is considered as *Uphill Battles*.

 ## Mention-Synchronous Framework
 ### Coreference Model
 The mention-synchronous framework indicates that we use features to decide whether single mentions are anaphorics and pairs of mentions or not.
-So, the initial job is to indentify the set of mentions from text annotated with parses as well as named entity tags.
+So, the initial job is to identify the set of mentions from text annotated with parses as well as named entity tags.

 Afterwards, in order to choose at most one antecedent for each mention or determine it is the beginning of a new cluster, a log-linear model is adopted.